 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 will supersede virtually all existing revenue guidance.
 Under this update, an entity is required to recognize revenue upon transfer of promised goods or services to customers, in an amount that reflects the expected consideration received in exchange for those goods or services.
 As such, an entity will need to use more judgment and make more estimates than under the current guidance.
-ASU 2014-09 is to be applied retrospectively either to each prior reporting period presented in the financial statements, or only to the most current reporting period presented in the financial statements with a cumulative effect adjustment to retained earnings.
+ASU 2014-09 is to be applied retrospectively either to each prior reporting period presented in the financial statements, or only to the most current reporting period presented in the financial statements, or only to the most current reporting period presented in the financial statements with a cumulative effect adjustment to retained earnings.
 The Company will elect to apply the impact (if any) of applying ASU 2014-09 to the most current reporting period presented in the financial statements with a cumulative effect adjustment to retained earnings.
 In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date.
-ASU 2015-14 defers the effective date of ASU 2014-09 for one year, making it effective for the year beginning December 31, 2017, with early adoption permitted as of January 1, 2017.
-The Company currently expects to adopt ASU 2014-09 in the first quarter of 2018.
-The Company does not expect adoption of ASU 2014-09 to have a material impact on its consolidated financial statements.
+ASU 2015-14 defers the effective date of ASU 2014-09 for one year, making it effective for the Company's fiscal year beginning December 31, 2017, with early adoption permitted as of January 1, 2017.
+The Company expects to adopt ASU 2014-09 in the first quarter of 2018.
+The Company expects that the adoption of ASU 2014-09 will require earlier recognition of variable customer promotional discount programs which will result in recording through retained earnings in the first quarter of 2018, an additional liability of approximately \$1.3 million.
+The Company does not expect this change to have a material impact on its consolidated financial statements with the exception of the one time retained earnings impact in the first quarter of 2018.
+The Company is currently preparing to implement changes to its accounting policies and controls to support the n